 - Reduce congestion from people trying to find parking bays by identifying them and creating the ability to be able to book them.
 This will reduce cruising time and therefore also carbon emissions, so also working towards SDG Goal No.13, Climate Action.

 - Safety and security:

 - reduce road traffic that causes injuries, fatalities, and losses

 - Provide infrastructure that supports economic, social, and environmental benefits

 - Universal Transport accessibility

 - Origin to destination transport solution

 - Tackling climate change by reducing transit delays, including “cruising” for available accessible parking spots.
 [Source]

 These are just a few of the things as individuals, as a responsible industry player in the transport and mobility sector, and as a society as a whole that we at thatsmyspot.com.au are focused on working towards.

-Greater good for the sustainability of our communites and our planet.
+The greater good for the sustainability of our communities and our planet.
 Something that we all need to incorporate into our daily lives and business practices.